Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs: Evaporation and Merging

-The 780-nm beam overlaps with the 1550-nm dipole beam along the y-axis and passes through the centers of the Cs and Li ODTs, as shown in Fig.\ref{fig:optical layout}.
+The 780-nm beam, possessing a horizontal waist of 130 $\mu$m and a vertical waist of 28 $\mu$m, overlaps with the 1550-nm dipole beam along the y axis and passes through the centers of the Cs and Li ODTs, as shown in Fig.\ref{fig:optical layout}.
 This beam generates an optical potential that is repulsive for Cs and attractive for Li.
 By adjusting the optical power of the 780-nm beam, we can adjust the relative trap depths of the two species.
 This is crucial for the next evaporation stage and sympathetic cooling of the two species.
 Similar approaches have been utilized in other mixture experiments such as $^{6}$Li-Cs \cite{PhysRevLett.119.233401} and Yb-Cs \cite{PhysRevA.103.033306}.
 Additionally, the 780-nm beam helps guide the Li atoms from the Li ODT to the Cs ODT.
 With the beam, we increase the number of Li transferred by a factor of 2.3.

-Prior to the merge, we have $1.9\times10^5$ Li atoms at $\sim$5~$\mu$K and $7.6\times10^5$ Cs atoms at $\sim$1~$\mu$K. After successfully merging the two species, the numbers of Li and Cs atoms change to $7.9\times 10^4$ and $7.3\times10^5$, respectively, while the temperatures of the two species reach equilibrium at 1 $\mu$K. This outcome demonstrates the effectiveness of our merging approach.
+Prior to the merge, we have $1.9\times10^5$ Li atoms at $\approx$5~$\mu$K and $7.6\times10^5$ Cs atoms at $\approx$1~$\mu$K. After successfully merging the two species, the numbers of Li and Cs atoms change to $7.9\times 10^4$ and $7.3\times10^5$, respectively, while the temperatures of the two species reach equilibrium at 1 $\mu$K. This outcome demonstrates the effectiveness of our merging approach.